-The Chairman's Award Presentation requires a large amount of work from the 3 students (and any back-ups) on the Chairman's Presentation Team.
+8.3 The Chairman's Award Presentation requires a large amount of work from the 3 students (and any back-ups) on the Chairman's Presentation Team.
 These students are going to need to be willing to practice individually on their own time as well as in a group.
 It is important to consider teamwork, speaking abilities, and team knowledge when selecting your 3 students.

 For the actual selection process, you may simply ask for volunteers, hold "try outs", or, in some cases, appoint members to the team.
 Ideally, every member of the Chairman's Award Presentation Team would be excited and dedicated to presenting, although, in the first year especially, this is not always realistic.
-Just try to do your best when coming up with a team.
+Especially in your first year applying, just try to do your best when coming up with a team.
 Eventually, you're going to have so many people interested in presenting you won't know what to do with yourself.